 Turn off SH80 onto Tasman Valley Road just before Aoraki/Mount Cook Village.
 Follow this for about 7 km to the car park at the end.

 - Track surface: Rock steps

 - Rapidly changing weather – this walk is in an alpine region.

 Ensure you take:

-Tasman Glacier Lake is a relatively recent addition to the scene, starting its formation in 1974 and growing steadily since then.
-The large terminal moraines mark the foot of the Tasman Glacier at the time of the lake’s formation and are a sobering reminder of the glacier’s retreat.
+Tasman Lake is a relatively recent addition to the scene, starting its formation in 1974 and growing steadily since then.
+It is now large enough to take commercial boat and kayak tours.
+The large terminal moraines mark the foot of the Haupapa/Tasman Glacier at the time of the lake’s formation and are a sobering reminder of the glacier’s retreat.